Friday, July 24, 2026

 it takes the focus from seeing only what the day may bring, to showing what is.

-gratitude doesn't pain the world in gold. it is revealing the small details that were already there and may have been missed due to obscurity by the grade of light.
+gratitude doesn't paint the world in gold. it is revealing the small details that were already there and may have been missed due to obscurity by the grade of light.

 Wednesday, June 24, 2026